janameagle/Detecting_moorland/README.md

 For the input data the two Raster image (3-band image and OSM mask) are tiled into about 2500 individual tiles each, which can be found in the 'img' and 'mask' folder.
-For details see tiling.R.
+For details see 1_tiling.R.
 Additionally the tiles are marked with an "_ x" to determine if they include a wetland.
 Only these tiles are then used for training of the model, to avoid biased input data by too many tile with no wetland at all.

 For the model, the pre-trained VGG16 model is used and expanded manually to a U-net.
 Through adjustment of the model parameters learning rate, number of epochs and batch size, the resulting accuracy can be enhanced.
-For details see unet.R
+For details see 2_segmentation_unet.R